takelley1/linux-notes/languages.md

 ---
 ### Ruby

-Examples: Puppet, Chef, Ruby on Rails, Homebrew, Metasploit<br>
+- Examples: Puppet, Chef, Ruby on Rails, Homebrew, Metasploit
-Paradigm: Strictly object-oriented<br>
+- Paradigm: Strictly object-oriented
-Released: 1995<br>
+- Released: 1995
-Use: General-purpose, scripting<br>
+- Use: General-purpose, scripting
+<br><br>
 - Designed to be productive and fun, focused on humans rather than computers.
 - Follows the Principle of Least Astonishment and attempts to minimize programmer confusion<sup>[2]</sup>.